OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ![The reconciliation window with types.](/img/reconcilewindow2.png)

-Refer to the documentation specific to the reconciliation service to learn whether types are offered, which types are offered, and which one is most appropriate for your column.
-You may wish to facet your data and reconcile batches against different types.
+Refer to the documentation specific to the reconciliation service (from the testbench, for example) to learn whether types are offered, which types are offered, and which one is most appropriate for your column.
+You may wish to facet your data and reconcile batches against different types if available.

 Reconciliation can be a time-consuming process, especially with large datasets.
 We suggest starting with a small test batch.
 There is no throttle (delay between requests) to set for the reconciliation process.
-The amount of time will vary for each service, and based on your settings.
+The amount of time will vary for each service, and based on the options you select during the process.

 When the process is done, you will see the reconciliation data in the cells.
 If the cell was successfully matched, it displays a single dark blue link.
 In this case, the reconciliation is confident that the match is correct, and you should not have to check it manually.